History of Vietnamese Americans in Houston

-This article discusses the history of Vietnamese Americans and Vietnamese immigrants in Houston, Texas, and its environs.
 Vietnamese immigration has occurred in Greater Houston, including Fort Bend County and Harris County, since 1975, after the Vietnam War ended and refugees began coming to the United States.

 History

 1970s through 1990s

 In early 1975, fewer than 100 ethnic Vietnamese lived in Greater Houston.
 They included thirty to fifty students, twenty to forty wives of former U.S. servicemen, and some teachers.
 The first wave of immigration arrived in Houston after the end of the Vietnam War, when Saigon fell to the North Vietnamese on April 30, 1975.
 Thousands of Vietnamese people who had affiliations to the South Vietnamese government fled Vietnam.
 The first wave consisted of a higher proportion of managers and professionals and a smaller proportion of blue-collar workers than the average population of Vietnam.
 Douglas Pike, a historian, said that the people were "urban, upper class, well-educated, and familiar with American lifestyles."
 Many Vietnamese were flown to Fort Chaffee, Arkansas, before being transferred to Houston.

 The federal refugee resettlement system established by the Indochinese Assistance and Refugee Assistance Act of 1975, which was active from 1975 to 1988, designated Houston as a major resettling site for Vietnamese.
 Texas received many Vietnamese refugees in the late 1970s because it had a warm climate, an expanding economy, and a location in proximity to the ocean.
 Vietnamese from fishing and shrimping backgrounds saw Houston as a good settlement point due to its proximity to the Gulf of Mexico.
 The first wave, compared to the later two waves, was more highly educated, had more knowledge about American society, and had relatively more capital.
 Because, at that time, the American population felt "war guilt", the first wave received a more positive reception than the other two waves.

 With the Vietnamese immigrant waves after the Vietnam War, the U.S. government provided housing, health care, transportation, welfare assistance, initial education, and job training.
 Nestor Rodriguez, author of "Hispanic and Asian Immigration Waves in Houston", wrote that the "majority of credit" for successfully resettling Vietnamese and Indochinese in Houston was given to charitable and religious organizations and individuals.
 The tasks the organizations and individuals did included acquainting refugees with the culture of the United States, and assistance in finding jobs and housing for them.
 Private organizations such as Catholic Charities, Protestant groups and congregations, International Rescue Committee, Jewish groups and congregations, and the YMCA provided assistance to refugees.
 Sometimes private organizations received assistance from the government.
 In the 1970s thousands of Vietnamese refugees moved to Allen Parkway Village, where they encountered crime and tensions with existing black residents.
 In areas in Greater Houston along the Gulf Coast some white residents had animosity towards Vietnamese fishermen.
 Around the late 1970s in Seabrook, Texas, a Ku Klux Klan group held an anti-Vietnamese rally, and in an incident two Vietnamese fishing boats were burned.